-The emergency response procedures for the Fusion Hybrid, Milan Hybrid and MKZ Hybrid vehicles are similar to those for traditional gasoline-powered vehicles with the addition of special considerations for the high-voltage electric system components.
+The emergency response procedures for the Fusion Hybrid and MKZ Hybrid vehicles are similar to those for traditional gasoline-powered vehicles with the addition of special considerations for the high-voltage electric system components.

-The Fusion Hybrid, Milan Hybrid and MKZ Hybrid vehicles use a conventional gasoline engine in addition to an electric motor to power the vehicle.
-The energy used to power the vehicle comes from gasoline (used by the internal combustion engine) and electricity (used by the electric motor).
+The Fusion Hybrid and MKZ Hybrid vehicles use a conventional gasoline engine in addition to an electric motor to power the vehicle.